 Blue Ridge Community College is committed to maintaining healthy and safe teaching and learning spaces for our students, faculty, staff, and campus visitors.
-Please read this update carefully and feel free to contact your instructor, supervisor or vice president if you have any questions.
+Please read these updates carefully and feel free to contact your instructor, supervisor or vice president if you have any questions.

-With the fall semester quickly approaching on August 19, we are preparing — just as we always are –for a successful start to the semester.
+With the spring semester quickly approaching on January 6, we are preparing — just as we always are –for a successful start to the semester.
 Obviously, this year looks a little different, but our intentions of helping you reach your educational goals and prepare for your future are unwavering.

 Staff and faculty are working together to ensure we can operate as safely as possible while delivering top quality instruction and training to our students.
 As we’ve all come to expect in our “new normal,” we recognize that all plans are made with the understanding that changes in federal, state, county, and North Carolina Community College guidance may require quick adjustments going forward.
 Flexibility, patience, and teamwork continue to be our guiding principles.